mvolkmann/blog/src/ocaml.md

 use the `::` operator which is pronounced "cons" (short for "construct").
 The right side of this operator must be a list and the left side must be an expression that evaluates to the same type as elements in the list on the right.
+This operator is right-associative.
 For example:

 ```ocaml
 let new_list = element :: old_list